What is Software Asset Management (SAM)?

 - Maintains accurate license records to ensure you're always prepared for audits and vendor reviews.

-- Reduces software costs by license harvesting and eliminating duplicate or unnecessary subscriptions.
+- Reduce software costs by license harvesting and eliminating duplicate or unnecessary subscriptions.

 - Enhances forecasting by giving finance and procurement better data to plan smarter software budgets.